 The Group will achieve this objective by ensuring that membership is as widely publicised as possible and promote the fact that membership is open to everyone.
 The Group is not Party political and is open to all.

 All Meetings are open to all Members of the Group.
 Individual Members will be elected to the following posts on the Management Committee:

-Chairman* – to act as the main contact and spokesman for the Group and will also keep Meetings fair, unbiased and on time.
+Chair – to act as the main contact and spokesman for the Group and will also keep Meetings fair, unbiased and on time.